 For many adolescent girls around the world, puberty is a vulnerable time when girls face various pressures and challenges—including sexual harassment, abuse, early marriage, and unintended pregnancy—which threaten their health and well-being.
 These challenges are amplified when girls lack the knowledge and tools they need to navigate puberty safely and with dignity.

-The Population Council is conducting a randomized controlled trial to evaluate the Nia Project, a study involving more than 3,000 adolescent girls in 140 primary schools in Kilifi, Kenya, to determine whether providing girls with reproductive health education and menstrual hygiene products positively impacts their education and well-being.
+The Population Council conducted a randomized controlled trial to evaluate the Nia Project, a study involving more than 3,000 adolescent girls in 140 primary schools in Kilifi, Kenya, to determine whether providing girls with reproductive health education and menstrual hygiene products positively impacts their education and well-being.

-Participating schools are assigned to receive one of four interventions:
+Participating schools were assigned to receive one of four interventions:

 - Arm 1: Schools receive disposable sanitary pads